-Does the air flowing from your supply registers abruptly feel not cold enough?
+Does the air flowing from your supply registers abruptly feel hot?
 Inspect the indoor portion of your air conditioner.
-This part is housed in your furnace or air handler, if you use a heat pump.
-If there’s water seeping onto the floor, there could be frost on the evaporator coil.
-The AC coil inside the system might have frozen over.
-You’ll need to melt it before it can cool your home again.
+This part is housed inside your furnace or air handler, if you use a heat pump.
+If there’s water seeping onto the floor, there might be frost on the evaporator coil.
+The AC coil inside the system could have frosted over.
+You’ll need to defrost it before it can cool your home again.

 Here’s what to do.
 If you can’t get the coil defrosted, Coastal Service Experts is here to help with air conditioning repair in Savannah backed by a 100% satisfaction guarantee.*

 Step 1: Set the Air Conditioning to Off and the Blower On

 To get started—set the thermostat from “cool” to “off.”
 This prevents chilled refrigerant from moving to the outdoor compressor, which could hurt it and result in a pricey repair.

 Next, move the fan from “auto” to “on.”
 This makes hot airflow over the frozen coils to force them to melt faster.
 Double check to set the cooling mode to “off” so the air conditioner doesn’t start a cooling cycle.